datastaxdevs/workshop-nosqlbench/extended_README.md

 parameter during the whole test: but during _rampup_ it will be all writes, while the _main_ phase will be an equal mixture of reads and writes.

-Now turn your attention to the "Write Latency" plot.
-This provides quantities related to the "latency", as experienced by the [coordinator node](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/dml/dmlClientRequestsRead.html), involved in servicing write requests.
+Now turn your attention to the "Write Latency"/"Read Latency" plots.
+These provide quantities related to the "latency", as experienced by the [coordinator node](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/dml/dmlClientRequestsRead.html), involved in servicing write/read requests.
 In particular, some reference percentiles are reported as they vary in time: indeed, when describing the performance of the target system, percentiles are a much better tool than averages or maximum values.
 Note down the values you read from the plot